arman324/Genetic-Algorithm-N-Queen/README.md

 | `./output 2` | Roulette Wheel | One-Point | Uniform |
 | `./output 3` | Tournament Selection | Two-Point | Swap Mutation |

+## THE BEST ANSWER 🎉
 ```diff
 + THE BEST ANSWER is for mode number 1, It can solve the 88-Queens Problem
 ```
+88-Queens is a version of the N-Queens puzzle on an 88x88 chessboard with 88 queens.
+The object is to calculate positions for all 88 queens such that no queen is attacking any other queen.

 ---
 ## Mode number 1: